Salt Lake Sting: Initial season

 Nearly 10,000 fans attended the first game in April, 1990.
 The club averaged 5,400 attendees over the 13 games of the first season.
 This thrilled the ownership as they were hoping to average 2,500.
 A crowd of 9,439 watched the final game against the San Diego Nomads.
 The Sting ended the season with a 12-8 record and second place in the Western Soccer League conference.
 They were knocked out of the playoffs by the Colorado Foxes 2-1 and 4-1.
 George Pastor was the second leading scorer and Derek Sanderson was the fifth leading scorer in the APSL.

 Second season

 Director Fred Gray had high hopes for the 1991 season with new coach Valery Volostnykn.
-The new squad returned leading scored George Pastor and added local talent Steve Sengelmann of Provo and goalkeeper Pat Vietti of Salt Lake.
+The new squad returned leading scorer George Pastor and added local talent Steve Sengelmann of Provo and goalkeeper Pat Vietti of Salt Lake.
 The club ended the season with a 3-17 record and folded before the final game could be played.